Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 * Brief description of the file.
 * Copyright notice and license indication.
 * Comments on possible standard documents used.
-* Precompiler directive for module:
+* Preprocessor directive for module:
 ```c
 #if defined(MBEDTLS_AES_C)
 ```
 * Includes.
 All library source files start by including `"common.h"`.
-* If applicable, precompiler directive for alternative implementation:
+* If applicable, preprocessor directive for alternative implementation:
 ```c
 #if !defined(MBEDTLS_AES_ALT)
 ```
 * Private local defines and portability code.
 * Function definitions.
-* If applicable, precompiler directive for marking the end of an alternative implementation:
+* If applicable, preprocessor directive for marking the end of an alternative implementation:
 ```c
 #endif /* !MBEDTLS_AES_ALT */
 ```
-* Precompiler directive for selftest (where applicable):
+* Preprocessor directive for selftest (where applicable):
 ```c
 #if defined(MBEDTLS_SELF_TEST)
 ```
 * Self-test test vectors.
 * Self test implementation.
-* Precompiler directive for marking the end of self tests (where applicable):
+* Preprocessor directive for marking the end of self tests (where applicable):
 ```c
 #endif /* MBEDTLS_SELF_TEST */
 ```
-* Precompiler directive for marking the end of a module:
+* Preprocessor directive for marking the end of a module:
 ```c
 #endif /* MBEDTLS_AES_C */
 ```